Kejda Gjermani her miscellaneous musings

 If you’ve never watched the show, then never mind this review.
 To the rest of you I submit that Mad Men is one fraud of a series—pretentious and empty.

 The first season fascinated me.
 Behind everything I saw and heard there seemed to be coming together the pieces of some very clever machinery of narration—tension pooling toward certain potentialities of the plot; the drama advancing and retracting unevenly, two steps forward, one step backward; some characters taking their first swipes at one another, others merely taking aim, all the while foreshadowing what makes them tick, Don Draper in particular, with his mysterious past.
 The preparations were exquisite.
 They’re carefully setting up every detail for something spectacular, I thought.
 And yet for three and a half seasons now the plot has done nothing but spin its wheels.
 In retrospect, I realize that I had mistaken superficial charm for substance all along.
 Mad Men is shot beautifully.
-Accented with quaint touches of imagery from the 60s, the set vividly recreates the feel of that decade—at least for dupes like me born in 1986.
+Accented with quaint touches of imagery from the 60s, the set vividly recreates the feel of that decade—at least to dupes like me, born in 1986.
 But in terms of drama, I am afraid there is no there there.

 Nearly everything interesting has long been flattened down to insignificance or hackneyed by overuse.
 If there is any point of composition in which Mad Men may now be said to resemble True Blood, that would be the mandatory inclusion into every episode of at least one scene of vigorous intercourse featuring the main character, as if it were Don Draper’s manifest destiny to overspread and to possess every woman crossing his path.
 Oh, please!
 I don’t care just how free love was back then.
 In all likelihood at least one woman would have refused this man’s advances.
 Even if not, the creators of Mad Men should have invented her.